Let's read!

 |

-We had a fantastic time this year during World Book Week and were able to take part in many different activities, such as designing book tokens, paired reading and drop everything and read.
-The most enjoyable part of the week was World Book Day itself where we saw lots of different book characters come to life as we all came to school dressed up!
-We also had the chance to read with children from different year groups which was thoroughly enjoyed by all.
+We had a fantastic time this year during World Book Day!
+We enjoyed many different many different activities such as designing book tokens, paired reading and drop everything and read.
+The most enjoyable part was seeing lots of different book characters come to life as we all came to school dressed up!
+We also joined in with a zoom assembly and kept in touch virtually about our love of books.

 This year we had a great turnout for our annual books at bedtime event, lots of children attended to listen to stories and enjoy reading with their families.
 We also had the opportunity to be creative whilst making characters from clay paper plates!
 Many children from Year 5 and 6 also enjoyed the spooky story session in the restricted area.